Homepage > Education and Learning > Schools > Find a School > School Search

 Link to accessibility plan

-Accessibility plan
+Accessibility Policy

 Joining and moving on

-Please find the link to the Schools Admissions Policy:
+Please find the link to the Schools Admissions Policy

 Links to information

-or alternatively look out on our Facebook page for information about open days
+Please contact the school office to arrange a visit to our school: Joining and moving on 01785 413275 or alternatively look out on our Facebook page for information about open days

 Relevant information is disseminated to teaching staff before transfer to ensure a smooth transition.